enenflash/anti-gravity/README.md

 Note that portals of the same colour are not automatically linked.
 The position which the player teleports to has to be specified with the "link" attribute.

 ## Textures
+> *Note: This will be outdated once external resource packs are added*

 You can replace the current textures of the game by replacing them with an image of the same name.

 You can also add additional images with different names but you will have to specify the image path in the json files.